When everyone is trying to lose the extra pounds we got during Christmas, we eat pizza!!!

 Ingredients for the crust (makes a regular pizza):

-- ¾ cup quinoa (covered by water and soaked for 6-8 hours)
+- ¾ of the quinoa cup (covered with water and soaked for 6-8 hours)

 - ¼ cup water